 Skate Park 2025 Design Competition

-Every year, Clark Nexsen welcomes new hires from all of its offices with a new hire and intern retreat.
-Held in Raleigh this past summer, 15 of our new and talented colleagues took part in a design project competition based on a real project from the Raleigh office, a skate park in the town of Wake Forest.
-The project is an expansion of the Joyner Park Community Center that will offer the community new amenities and opportunities for programing and fitness.
-The group divided up into teams and spent a day in a design charrette, which was then presented to staff and a group of guests.
-Once the retreat was over, teams had four weeks to develop their ideas and submit their proposals.
+Every year, Clark Nexsen brings together new hires and summer students from its architecture, interiors, and landscape architecture teams across all offices for a design retreat.
+This past summer's gathering in Raleigh brought together 15 colleagues who participated in an internal design competition centered on an active project: a skate park expansion for the town of Wake Forest, NC.
+The project involves expanding Joyner Park Community Center to provide new amenities for the community and opportunities for programming and fitness.
+Participants divided into teams for an intensive design charrette, presenting their initial concepts to staff and invited guests.
+Following the retreat, teams had four weeks to refine their ideas and submit final proposals.

 FIRST PLACE